Emanuel Zagert

-Emanuel Alexander Zagert (born 18 September 1995) is an Argentine professional footballer who plays as a forward for Acassuso.
+Emanuel Alexander Zagert (born 18 September 1995) is an Argentine professional footballer who plays as a forward for Atlético Bucaramanga of the Categoría Primera A of Colombia.

 Career

 Zagert began his career with Gimnasia y Esgrima of the Argentine Primera División.
 In 2016, Zagert joined Primera B Nacional side Estudiantes on loan.
 He made his first appearance on 29 January 2016 during a 2–1 win over Juventud Unida Universitario, coming on as a substitute with Estudiantes a goal down.
 He returned to Gimnasia y Esgrima in July 2016.
 A year later, on 19 July 2017, Zagert was loaned to Primera B Metropolitana team Villa San Carlos.
 He made his debut on 26 September in a defeat to San Miguel, before scoring back-to-back in February 2018 against Tristán Suárez and Barracas Central.

 San Telmo completed the signing of Zagert in July 2019.
 He scored four times in his first nine fixtures.

+At the beginning of July 2023, the player who belongs to Villa San Carlos is incorporated by Atlético Bucaramanga of the First Division of the Colombian League.
+It is going on loan until June 2024 with a purchase option of 200 thousand dollars for 70% of its rights.